All

 The Eruption That Would End the American West.

-The Yellowstone supervolcano is not overdue — that's a myth.
-But if it did erupt at VEI-8, the consequences would be continental.
+The Yellowstone supervolcano is not overdue, that's a myth.
+Yet if it did erupt at VEI-8, the consequences would be continental.
 Ash across 23 states.
 A volcanic winter lasting years.

 May 20269 min read